ska-sa/katsdpmodels/doc/user/telstate.rst

 be fetched directly from a katdal data set.
 Until then, one can obtain the underlying telescope state object from a dataset as ``dataset.source.telstate``.
-Pass it to the constructor of :class:`katsdpmodels.fetch.aiohttp.TelescopeStateFetch` (asynchronous) or :class:`katsdpmodels.fetch.requests.TelescopeStateFetch` (synchronous), along with an (optional) underlying fetcher.
-Then use :meth:`~katsdpmodelsf.etch.requests.TelescopeStateFetch.get` to retrieve models.
+Pass it to the constructor of :class:`katsdpmodels.fetch.aiohttp.TelescopeStateFetcher` (asynchronous) or :class:`katsdpmodels.fetch.requests.TelescopeStateFetcher` (synchronous), along with an (optional) underlying fetcher.
+Then use :meth:`~katsdpmodels.fetch.requests.TelescopeStateFetcher.get` to retrieve models.
 Instead of passing an URL (as for the underlying fetcher classes), pass the name of the telescope state key holding the relative URL.